 According to a major mobile carrier, the average person checks their smartphone approximately 150 times per day.
 Researchers at The University of Sussex found that people who used multiple media devices simultaneously had less grey matter in their anterior cingulate cortex (or ACC), the part of the brain responsible for cognitive and emotional control.

-We are cultivating a state of ‘continuous partial attention’.
+Technology and your brain could be the reason we are cultivating a state of ‘continuous partial attention’.
 Forever switching our cognitive gaze, can we be surprised when we find it hard to focus?
 Digital technology may even be changing the way we process information and experience the world.
 Are we still able to process large volumes of text, or grasp the same meaning when we read from a screen?
 Can we still recall information without computer bookmarks, or navigate unfamiliar cities without Google Maps?

 - Stop checking email first thing.
 I’ve mentioned this elsewhere, but just try it for a week.
 If might make no difference or it could change more than you might think.
 Make using your smart devices, and apps, a more conscious choice.
 Move your ‘addiction’ apps (you know the ones) to the second or third page of your device.
 This will help make your choices more conscious.